-Photo above: Michael from the Freed Voices speaking at the launch of ‘The Seamed Zones’ on 12 October 2017.
+Photo taken at the launch of ‘The Seamed Zones’ on 12 October 2017.

 Where does ‘invisibility’ of immigration detention centres start?
 Ben du Preez, Campaigns Coordinator at Detention Action, stares into the gap between nonplace-ness of detention centres and their material human impact and finds hope in Experts-By-Experience’s power to bring the truth to light.